-Make your home a RiverSafe Home partner (save $1.67/quarter).
-Visit the RiverSafe home and take the survey.
-The survey is also available by mail, just call 734.222.6833.
-There is no cost to enroll.
-Once completed, please email firstname.lastname@example.org with your address to obtain credit.
+Becoming a RiverSafe Home partner can result in a savings of $1.16 per quarter and there is no cost to enroll.
+Once completed, please email firstname.lastname@example.org with your address to obtain the credit.

 Rain barrels capture water from a roof and hold it for later use such as on lawns, gardens or indoor plants (water from roofs should not be used on vegetables or other things you may consume).
 Collecting roof runoff in rain barrels reduces the amount of water that flows from your property.
 It's a great way to conserve water and it's free water for use in your landscape.

 can be purchased online or at local retailers.
 One to five rain barrels (minimum size 35 gallons) can result in a savings of $3.06 per quarter.
 The City of Ann Arbor does not sell or provide rain barrels.